 Is coleus toxic to dogs?
 The oils contained in the plant are toxic to dogs and cats when ingested or absorbed through the skin.

 Coleus plants aren’t poisonous to people but may cause mild gastrointestinal distress when ingested.

 Is coleus toxic to cats?
-Animals may experience more severe symptoms.
+Cats and other animals may experience more severe symptoms.

 The oils found in all parts of the plant may lead to a negative reaction in dogs, cats, and other animals.

 Without treatment, the toxins may become deadly.

 Some of the symptoms of Coleus poisoning in dogs and cats include:

 Low body temperature and slowed breathing indicate the need for immediate treatment.